Queen's Quay, Belfast

 Queen's Quay is a section of the River Lagan, in the western Titanic Quarter of the city of Belfast, Northern Ireland.
+The quay became known as the Coal Quay during its industrial period, with industrial businesses running along the quay, including scrap and coal transporting and exporting to and from freight and coal boats.

 As its name suggests, it originally located the southern section of the Belfast docks complex.
 But, as ships grew, it became a major transportation hub for both the capital and Northern Ireland.

 Belfast & County Down Railway (B&CDR), Queen's Quay station

 Originally it was located in the southern section of the Belfast docks complex, but as ships grew it became the Belfast terminus of the Belfast and County Down Railway, linking Belfast south-eastwards via 80 miles of track into County Down.
 The first train from the station ran on 2 August 1848 to Holywood, with services eventually extending as far as Castlewellan, Downpatrick, Newcastle and the fishing village of Ardglass.

 Queen's Quay also housed the B&CDR's locomotive maintenance workshops, and from 1886 the carriage works.
 The last carriage was built in 1923.
 All lines except to Bangor closed in 1950 shortly after nationalisation into the Ulster Transport Authority.
 The station was closed and demolished in 1976, and Bangor services were diverted to the new Belfast Central Station via the reopened Belfast Central line.